ikarth/ViaAppiaNovel/output.markdown

 Insert story about 423025

+Virgil departed from Roma, intending to travel by road to Forum Appii, a 42.639720762 mile journey.

+There was no story for None

+Virgil departed from Forum Appii, intending to travel on a boat heading downstream to Tarracina, a 14.712822538000001 mile journey.

+Insert story about 433143

+Virgil departed from Tarracina, intending to travel by ship, down the coast to Formiae, a 24.815072256 mile journey.

+Insert story about 432839

+Virgil departed from Formiae, intending to travel by ship, down the coast to Minturnae, a 18.833133639 mile journey.

+Insert story about 432940

+Virgil departed from Minturnae, intending to travel by road to Teanum, a 15.72690001 mile journey.

+There was no story for None

+Virgil departed from Teanum, intending to travel by road to Casinum, a 23.607127031999998 mile journey.

+Insert story about 432764

+Virgil departed from Casinum, intending to travel by road to Fregellanum, a 17.855717056 mile journey.

+Insert story about 432847

+Virgil departed from Fregellanum, intending to travel by road to Ferentinum, a 17.359862998 mile journey.

+Insert story about 432830

+Virgil departed from Ferentinum, intending to travel by road to Roma, a 43.833374453000005 mile journey.

+Insert story about 423025

 Virgil departed from Roma, intending to travel by road to Volsinii, a 62.636682284 mile journey.

+Insert story about 413389

+Virgil departed from Volsinii, intending to travel by road to Clusium, a 27.014725595999998 mile journey.

+Insert story about 413096

+Virgil departed from Clusium, intending to travel by road to Volsinii, a 27.014725595999998 mile journey.

 Insert story about 413389